bjjs20/morse-translator/README.md

 ## ✅ Features

-- Bidirectional Morse code translation
+- Bidirectional Morse code translation (text and sound)
 - Auto-copy the output text to clipboard if Morse code
 - Generate a Morse code that you can listen and / or save as WAV file
 - Smooth random image animation every 5 seconds